We’ve always been enamoured by the sustainable fashion by Flock By Nature. But after meeting the founder, that love just grew more! Here’s why

 She spent hours searching for the perfect sweater to wear over her growing belly, but found nothing with the style and elegance she wanted, so she created her own range.
 After her maternity leave, she went back to her job, but quickly realised her passion for sustainable fashion was growing stronger.

-Here, we interviewed Annie about her newest collection, why wool rules, and how wool can be cruelty free.
+Here, we interviewed Annie about her newest collection at Flock by Nature, why wool rules, and how wool can be cruelty free.

 You’ve just released The Eloise Collection.
 Tell us a bit about why you love it